yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/registry.md

 ```

-@notice Tag a Vault with a message.
+Tag a Vault with a message.

 *Throws if caller is not `self.governance` or an approved tagger.
 Emits a `VaultTagged` event.*